 HCIC Handbook Spanish

-Grants and donations are another important part of WYGC’s funding – to learn more about how to support mental health care in western Yavapai County, go the WYGC Foundation page of this website or use the For Online Giving link.
+Grants and donations are another important part of WYGC’s funding – to learn more about how to support mental health care in western Yavapai County, go the WYGC Foundation page.
+Or, make a donation by clicking here!
+Every dollar makes a difference.